 Where to go: Sorrento makes a good base for this area.
 From here, you can rent a car, hire a private driver or take a tour that will visit the towns between Positano and Salerno (including the famous towns of Amalfi and Ravello).
 And, staying in Sorrento makes for easy access to the ferries for visiting Capri, a fantastic and worth-while day trip (or longer).

 What to eat and/or drink: LIMONCELLO!!!
 The Amalfi Coast is known for this refreshing lemony liqueur produced from lemons grown in terraced gardens you can see along the entire coastline.
+You can check out Couvillion’s Landscapes for professional landscaping services or you can also contact experts from this Eden Prairie landscaping company to avail landscaping services .
 Another local product includes a special paper called “bambagina” hand-made in Amalfi.